Fertiliser/Grain shed

 So, what is the best way to store grain?
 As we have discussed throughout this article, the best way for you to store your grain will depend on the type of grain your are storing, how long you will be storing your grain for and other factors like your budget and the resources you have available.

-Grain bags, grain tarps, silos and grain sheds all serve their purpose and are suited to different storage requirements such as fast storage, segregated storage or well-ventilated grain storage.
+Grain bags, grain tarps, silos and grain sheds all serve their purpose and are suited to different storage requirements.

 Share this article!